-Altars for most gods (except Lugonu, Jiyva, and Beogh) are likely to appear in the Ecumenical Temple, which holds anywhere from 6 to 14 altars.
-Any altars not found in the Temple are guaranteed to appear in the main Dungeon between level 1 and level 9.
+Altars for most gods (except Lugonu, Jiyva, Beogh, and Ignis) are likely to appear in the Ecumenical Temple, which holds anywhere from 6 to 14 altars.
+Any altars not found in the Temple are guaranteed to appear in the main Dungeon between level 2 and level 10.
 Additional altars may be found in various other locations deeper into the Dungeon and its sub-branches.

 - Prior to 0.24, the undead could not worship Fedhas.

 - Prior to 0.23, Dithmenos was not evil.